dfdx2/100-days-of-code/r2-log.md

 # #100DaysOfCode Log - Round 2 - [Derrick Davis]

-This is my personal daily log of my #100DaysOfCode challenge.
-Started on [May 15, Sunday, 2021].
+This is my personal daily log for round 2 of my #100DaysOfCode challenge.
+Started on [August 24, Wednesday, 2021].

-## Log
+## ROUND 2 LOG

 ### R2D1
 Today starts Round 2 for me!
 Today I worked on programming problems from Data Structures & Algorithms in Java